carterfa/RPS-Multiplayer/README.md

 ### Overview

 A browser game that uses HTML, CSS, JavaScript within the Bootstrap CSS Framework.
-The multiplayer features is made possible using the real-time database provided by Firebase.
+The multiplayer features are made possible using the real-time database provided by Firebase.

 ### How to Play